shash3061/Cats_Vs_Dogs/README.md

 Then used Transfer Learning of the inception v3 model to load in the pre-trained weights of the model.

-Achieved a Training Accuracy of 94.70%
+Achieved a Training Accuracy of 94.70% and a